 Todd Lemke, publisher of Omaha Magazine, has a sales commission structure that is driving constant growth.
 We sat down with him to discuss his current strategy and how other publishers can follow suit.

 A Good Ad Sales Commission Starts With Honest Goals

-In the case of COVID, for example, Todd adjusted goals on a quarterly basis instead of once per year to keep his reps on track through the thick of the crisis.
+During peak COVID, for example, Todd adjusted goals on a quarterly basis instead of once per year to keep his reps on track through the thick of the crisis.